artemave/REST-assured/README.markdown

 ## Overview

-A tool for stubbing/mocking external http based services that your app under test interacts with.
+A tool for stubbing/mocking http based services that your app under test interacts with.
 This is useful for blackbox/integration testing.
 There are three main use cases:

 * stubbing out external data sources with predefined data
 * verify requests to external services
-* quickly emulate different behavior of external services during development (using web UI)
+* quickly simulate different behavior of external services using web UI; useful in development

 ## Usage

 You are going to need ruby >= 1.8.7.

-First make sure there is database adapter:
+Rest-assured requires a database to run.
+Either sqlite3 or mysql.
+So, make sure there is one and install corresponding gem:

     bash$ gem install sqlite3 # or mysql